haoyuanz13/Machine-Learning-in-Robotics/Unscented_Kalman_Filter/README.md

 # Orientation Estimation using Unscented Kalman Filter(UKF)

 This package implements a Kalman filter to track three dimensional orientation of a hand-handled camera.
-Finally, given the estimated pose and captured image frames, it can build a panorama in real time.
+Given IMU sensor readings from gyroscopes and accelerometers, the algorithm will estimate the underlying 3D orientation by learning the appropriate model parameters from ground truth data given by a Vicon motion capture system.
+Then it's able to generate a real-time panoramic image from camera images using the 3D orientation filter.

 The main UKF algorithm refers to this paper: [A Quaternion-based Unscented Kalman Filter for Orientation Tracking](http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=1257247).

-Given IMU sensor readings from gyroscopes and accelerometers, you will estimate the underlying 3D             orientation by learning the appropriate model parameters from ground truth data given by a Vicon               motion capture system.
-You should then be able to generateareal-timepanoramicimagefromcamera                images using the 3D orientation filter.

-The package creates an algorithm based on the HMM to recognize different robot arm motion gestures.
-Finally, it can achieve the ability to classify unknown arm motions in real-time.

 Data
 -----
 All data are collected using IMU sensor reading from gyroscopes and accelerometers that describe the arm motions associated with the movements.
-The datasets were collected from a consumer mobile device so there is no need to consider bias or sensitivity issues.
-The data format as(**7d vector**): [ts, Ax, Ay, Az, Wx, Wy, Wz].
+Those data are in raw version such that it's necessary to consider bias or sensitivity issues.
+The data format as(**6d vector**): [Ax, Ay, Az, Wz, Wx, Wy].

-Below figure shows the six different motions(1.Wave; 2.Infinity; 3.Eight; 4.Circle; 5.Beat3; 6.Beat4)
+Below figure shows more intuitive camera frame model:
 <div align=center>
   <img width="500" height="250" src="./gesture_fig.png", alt="gesture"/>
 </div>